utdata/icj-cli-tools/lectures/MovingAround.md

 Will open the manual page for `cd` and tell you have to **change directory**.

-But man pages, as they are called, are a special program of themselves, and have a special way to get around in them, as you'll discover quickly if you try to scroll to see more.
+But man pages, as they are called, are a special program themselves, and have a different commands to negotiate around them, as you'll discover quickly if you try to scroll to see more.

 * hit `f` or `space` to advance one page through the file
 * hit `j` to go down one line